-A group of eight industrial companies including DuPont Co., (DD) Siemens AG (SIE) and Suntech Power Holdings Co.
+A group of eight industrial companies including DuPont Co., (DD:US) Siemens AG (SIE) and Suntech Power Holdings Co.
 Ltd. joined to create a lobby group supporting solar energy and opposing dumping complaints that could slow installations.

 The Global Solar Council aims to promote photovoltaic power worldwide in a “sustainable and cost-competitive way,” especially in developing nations, according to a statement today.
 The companies favor government support for the industry and wants to work against inter-government disputes holding back trade.

 The group adds weight to voices in the solar industry opposing complaints from companies including SolarWorld AG, which say Chinese companies are dumping low-cost panels on U.S. and European markets.
 The complaint led to tariffs on panels that may drive up the cost of solar power for consumers.

 “The council’s mission is to promote the global development and growth of solar energy,” Roland-Jan Meijer, its newly appointed executive director, said by e-mail.
 “One of its objectives, therefore, is to create awareness among stakeholders that free and open market conditions are essential to maintain a thriving global market.”